TakaneP/Dlab/Lab4/README.md

 We use tera term as the UART terminal.

-P.S.
-The xdc file and uart.v is provided bu TA, not written by me.
+P.S. uart.v is provided bu TA, not written by me.
+The xdc file is not uploaded.